msc-creative-computing/p-comp-jasper-zheng/README.md

 .

 .
-> Inspiration: The idea behind the project is inspired by an musical directed by Rudy Mancuso: *Cure for Loneliness*
+> Inspiration: The idea behind the project is inspired by a musical directed by Rudy Mancuso: *Cure for Loneliness*
  https://youtu.be/RqATb20dO34?t=188